zahranyousuff/AD-Azure-/README.md

-Create additional users and attempt to log into client-1 with one of the users
+<h2>Create additional users and attempt to log into client-1 with one of the users</h2>

 - Login to DC-1 as jane_admin.